 One day I realized that if I ever wanted to visit the rest of Europe, it would need to be on my own — not with my dad, and not on a bike!

-That day, now 25 years ago, I decided to subscribe to the Dutch Academy of Tourism.
-After four years of studying languages, history, art history, geography, communication techniques and speaking skills, I was trained to be a tour guide.
+That day, I decided to subscribe to the Dutch Academy of Tourism.
+After four years of studying languages, history, art history, geography, communication techniques, and speaking skills, I was trained to be a tour guide.
 But my education didn't stop there, because in this line of work, learning is a never-ending process.
 It's a big part of the fun.

 I don't think there is a trick.
 I am a happy person with lots of energy and I love to share knowledge and enthusiasm with my guests.